 Aside from the above parties, the owner of the truck, the maintenance technician, and the owner of the body shop could bear liability.
-So could third party cargo loaders.
+So could third-party cargo loaders.

 In many cases, multiple parties may be held responsible, which can help to ensure you receive the full amount of financial recovery you deserve.
-This complexity isn’t something you want to hand off to any attorney.
+This complexity isn’t something you would want to hand off to just any attorney.
 You need someone with experience dealing with: